 We publish privacy policies and other documentation regarding our collection, processing, use and disclosure of personal information and/or other confidential information.
 Although we endeavor to comply with our published policies and other documentation, we may at times fail to do so or may be perceived to have failed to do so.
 Moreover, despite our efforts, we may not be successful in achieving compliance if our employees, collaborators, contractors, service providers or vendors fail to act in accordance with our published policies and documentation.
 Such failures can subject us to potential foreign, local, state and federal action if they are found to be deceptive, unfair, or misrepresentative of our actual practices.
-Moreover, trial participants or research subjects about whom we or our partners obtain information, as well as the providers who share this information with us, may contractually limit our ability to use and disclose the information, or exercise rights to do so under applicable privacy policies and documentation, even if we are not found liable, could be expensive and time-consuming to defend and could result in adverse publicity that could harm our business.
+Moreover, trial participants or research subjects about whom we or our partners obtain information or exercise their right to do so under applicable privacy legislation.
+Claims that we have violated individuals' privacy rights or failed to comply with data protection laws or applicable privacy policies and documentation, even if we are not found liable, could be expensive and time-consuming to defend and could result in adverse publicity that could harm our business.

-In addition to data privacy requirements, many jurisdictions have mandatory clinical trial information obligations on sponsors.
-In the EU this is under the Transparency Regulation No 1049/ 2001, EMA Policy 0043, EMA Policy 0070, as well as the Clinical Trials Regulation No 536/2014, all of which impose on sponsors the obligation to make publicly available certain information stemming from clinical studies.
-In the EU, the transparency framework provides for a wide right for (EU-based at the moment) interested parties to submit an access to documents request to the EMA for information included in the marketing authorization application dossier for approved medicinal products.
+In addition to data privacy requirements, many jurisdictions impose mandatory clinical trial information obligations on sponsors.
+In the EU, such obligations arise under the Transparency Regulation No 1049/ 2001, EMA Policy 0043, EMA Policy 0070 and the Clinical Trials Regulation No 536/2014, all of which impose on sponsors the obligation to make publicly available certain information stemming from clinical studies.
+In the EU, the transparency framework provides EU-based parties the right to submit an access to documents request to the EMA for information included in the marketing authorization application dossier for approved medicinal products.
 Only very limited information is exempted from disclosure, i.e. commercially confidential information (which is construed increasingly narrowly) and protected personal data.
 It is possible for competitors to access and use this data in their own research and development programs anywhere in the world, once this data is in the public domain.

-Enhanced governmental and public scrutiny over, or investigations or litigation involving, pharmaceutical manufacturer donations to patient assistance programs may require us to modify our programs and could negatively impact our business practices, harm our reputation, divert the attention of management and increase our expenses.\
+Enhanced governmental and public scrutiny over, or investigations or litigation involving, pharmaceutical manufacturer donations to patient assistance programs may require us to modify our programs and could negatively impact our business practices, harm our reputation, divert the attention of management and increase our expenses.

 To help patients afford our products, we have a patient assistance program that helps financially needy patients.
-This type of program has become the subject of scrutiny.
-Some pharmaceutical manufacturers were named in class action lawsuits challenging the legality of their patient assistance programs under a variety of federal and state laws.
+This type of program has become the subject of enforcement scrutiny in recent years.
+For example, some pharmaceutical manufacturers have been named in class action lawsuits challenging the legality of their patient assistance programs under a variety of federal and state laws.
 Our patient assistance program could become the target of similar litigation.
-In addition, certain state and federal enforcement authorities and members of Congress have initiated inquiries about manufacturer-sponsored patient assistance programs, including, for example, manufacturer-sponsored patient assistance programs, co-pay assistance programs, and manufacturer contributions to independent charitable patient assistance programs.
+In addition, certain state and federal enforcement authorities and members of Congress have initiated inquiries about manufacturer-sponsored patient support programs, including, for example, manufacturer-sponsored patient assistance programs, co-pay assistance programs, and manufacturer contributions to independent charitable patient assistance programs.
 Some state legislatures have also been considering proposals that would restrict or ban co-pay coupons.